 Early on the morning of June 28, 1969, lesbian, gay, bisexual, transgender and questioning persons rioted following a police raid on the Stonewall Inn in the Greenwich Village neighborhood of New York City.
-The Stonewall Inn was a gay bar which catered to an assortment of patrons, but which was popular with the most marginalized people in the gay community.
-The Stonewall riots are generally considered to be the beginning of the modern gay rights movement, as it was the first time in modern history that a significant body of LGBTQ+ people resisted arrest.
+The Stonewall Inn was a gay bar that catered to an assortment of patrons, but was popular with the most marginalized people in the gay community.
+The Stonewall riots are generally considered to be the beginning of the modern gay rights movement, as it was the first time in modern history that a significant body of LGBTQI2S people resisted arrest.
 Most Pride events take place around June to commemorate the Stonewall riots.

-Pride activities also give members of the LGBTQ+ communities the opportunity to celebrate their diverse histories, experiences, backgrounds and the progress they have made.
+Pride activities also give members of the LGBTQI2S communities the opportunity to celebrate their diverse histories, experiences, backgrounds and the progress they have made.
 Pride expresses the efforts of diverse member communities to build a larger community that is inclusive of all.

 The Ontario Nurses’ Association is proud to recognize and support the diversity of our members and staff, and to join in the fight against discrimination based on an individual’s sexual orientation and/or gender identity.
 ONA believes in everyone’s right to dignity and equal treatment on the job.

 We are committed to making our members’ workplaces safe and respectful.
 We must educate ourselves to recognize and challenge homophobic comments and behaviour.
-We must support and show solidarity with our LGBTQ+ members who experience discrimination or harassment and enforce their rights.
+We must support and show solidarity with our LGBTQI2S members who experience discrimination or harassment and enforce their rights.

-Showing your commitment to an inclusive community for all people by participating in Pride means a great deal to our LGBTQ+ members and staff.
-We hope to see you there!
+We encourage our members, family, and friends to join us and other allies in celebrating Pride.
+Showing your commitment to an inclusive community for all by participating in Pride means a great deal to our LGBTQI2S members and staff.

 ONA is committed to fighting all forms of discrimination, including homophobia and transphobia.
 Every member has the right to equal opportunity and full participation in their workplace and in their union.
 Our Human Rights and Equity Team has prepared answers to a set of frequently asked questions around challenging homophobia and heterosexism in the workplace.